Local Focus Interview (LFI) Guide for Police Interviews

 This interview isn’t about memorizing stats—it’s about showing you care.
 The OPP wants to see that you understand their specific community, how their detachment works, and what challenges the region faces.
 Bonus points if you’re already involved in local initiatives or familiar with crime trends in the area.

-The OPP Local Focus Interview evaluates your Work Experience
+1. The Local Focus Interview evaluates your Work Experience

 Expect questions about your previous jobs.
 They’ll want to know how your past work connects to policing—whether it’s leadership roles, working under pressure, dealing with conflict, or anything that shows responsibility and professionalism.

-They’ll definitely ask about your knowledge of the OPP’s structure, mission, and values.
+They’ll definitely ask about your knowledge of the police forces’ structure, mission, and values.
 You should be able to talk about what police officers really do—not just chasing bad guys, but supporting communities, de-escalating situations, and protecting people.

-The OPP local Focus Interview tests your Personality and Motivation
+1. The local Focus Interview tests your Personality and Motivation

-The OPP Local Focus Interview looks at your Community Involvement
+1. The Local Focus Interview looks at your Community Involvement

-How to Prepare for the OPP Local Focus Interview
+How to Prepare for the Local Focus Interview

 At anEDGE, we coach law enforcement interviews a lot.
 So, reach out if you need interview coaching, but here’s your mini-game plan: